 Below-average work is not acceptable for a professional degree.
-A minimum grade of "C" is required for all Game Art & Design studios in order to continue in the studio sequence.
-A student receiving a grade below "C" in a studio class must successfully repeat that studio prior to enrollment in the succeeding studio.
-Students are not permitted to enroll in more than twelve studio units in a single semester.
+A minimum grade of "C" is required of all Game Art & Design studio courses.
+Students receiving a grade below a "C" must successfully repeat that studio prior to enrollment in the succeeding studio.
+It is strongly recommended that students take no more than nine studio units in a single semester.